Bedework/bw-util2/README.md

   * Move bw-util/bw-util-calendar and bw-util/bw-util-vcard into this project

 ### 4.0.6
 * Update javadoc plugin config
 * Bump jackson version
 * Updates for chnages to vpoll spec.
 Using participant not vvoter.
 Update to ical4j version and many related changes
 * Use regular expressions to parse date time values in XcalUtil.getIcalFormatDateTime.
 Return null for bad values or null.
 * Remove some references to log4j

+#### 4.0.7
+* Update library versions
+* Move a bunch of vcard related code from carddav into common utility project
+* Add methods to allow easier setting of properties.
+* Handle CONCEPT
+* Handle uid and fix geo
+* Move some icalspecific code into util2.IcalendarUtil

+#### 4.0.8
+* Update library versions

+#### 4.0.9
+* Update library versions
+* bw-util version and add ESTIMATED-DURATION support

+#### 4.0.10
+* Update library versions

+#### 4.0.11
+* Update library versions

+#### 4.0.12
+* Update library versions
+* Fix WsXMLTranslator

+#### 5.0.0
+* Use bedework parent
+* Update library versions

+#### 5.0.1
+* Update library versions
+* Changes for vlocation
+* Add EMAIL parameter to index
+* Add a concept entity with a couple of methods and use it.
+* Add a do not use flag to locations
+* Add more information to message to identify property.